Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Interview by Erica Christensen

-Theatre Design Modeling on the iPad Pro - An Interview with Director Peter McKintosh
+Theatre Design Modeling on the iPad Pro - Peter McKintosh draws 160+ scenic and costume designs for the theatre production Funny Girl on the iPad Pro.

-The Challenge of Creating Big: Capturing Melbourne on the Art Tram - An Interview with Designer Nyein Chan Aung
+The Challenge of Creating Big: Capturing Melbourne on the Art Tram - Nyein Chan Aung designs tram-sized art for Melbourne's International Arts Festival in Concepts.